1920 United States presidential election: Socialist Party

 Socialist Party candidate Eugene V. Debs was incarcerated at the Atlanta federal penitentiary at the time for advocating non-compliance with the draft during World War I. He received the largest number of popular votes ever received by a Socialist Party candidate in the United States, although not the largest percentage of the popular vote.
-Debs received double this percentage in the election of 1912.
+Debs received double this percentage in 1912.
 The 1920 election was Debs's fifth and last attempt to become president.

 In 1919, members of the Socialist Party who had come from Russian language federation of the party and other more radical groups within the party started to create their own papers and membership dues and cards.
 These members supported a platform that was similar to the Communist International and elected twelve of their members to the fifteen-member National Executive Committee.
 However, there was accusations of election irregularities and an Emergency Convention held on August 30, 1919, suspended seven of the party's twelve language federations and expelled the party affiliates in Michigan, Massachusetts, and Ohio.
 The more radical members of the party held a convention in New York City in June 1919, which was attended by 94 delegates from twenty states.
-A vote to create a new party was defeated by a vote of 55 to 38 causing 31 delegates to withdraw from the convention.
+A vote to create a new party was defeated by a vote of 55 to 38, causing 31 delegates to withdraw from the convention.
 These 31 delegates held their own convention in Chicago on September 1, where they founded the Communist Party USA.
 The Communist Party USA attempted to give its presidential nomination to Debs, but he declined the nomination.

 The Socialist Party held its 1919 convention in Chicago with 140 delegates in attendance.
-Twenty-six delegates, who were members of the party's left-wing, left the convention.
+Twenty-six delegates, who were members of the party's left wing, left the convention.
 These delegates attempted to unite with the Communist Party USA, but formed the Communist Labor Party of America on September 2, after those attempts failed.